-Let’s face it; we are probably all guilty of some type of “sneaking around” when we were younger.
-We may have stolen cigarettes from our parents, or lied about going to a friend’s house, or said we were going to the “library” when we were really going to a dance.
-We may have even thought we were justified at the time and come up with all kinds of reasons to explain our misbehavior.
+Let’s face it—many of us were guilty of some type of sneaking around when we were younger.
+We may have stolen cigarettes from our parents.
+Perhaps we lied about where we were going or who we were going to be with.
+We may have even thought we were justified at the time and came up with all kinds of reasons to explain our misbehavior.

 If you think your child has been lying to you and sneaking around but you don’t have the details or the full story, let them know your suspicions.
 Tell them that you’re going to follow up to get more information and that you will be monitoring their behavior more closely.

 Later, when things are calm, you will need to have a conversation with your child about how to solve their problems without resorting to lying or sneaking.
 Give yourself time to prepare for this important discussion, and do it when you are calm and without getting emotional.